 more about ALEKS and about the Math Department's expectations.

 The ALEKS Math Placement Exam does not award proficiency credit.
 Click here for information about the Math Proficiency Exams.

-Questions should be directed to the Department of Mathematics by emailing email@example.com.
+Questions?
+Contact the Department of Mathematics by emailing email@example.com

 NOTE TO STUDENTS WHO EARNED ADVANCED PLACEMENT OR INTERNATIONAL BACCALAUREATE CREDIT: